 |Warranty||Three-year labor warranty plus 12-year parts warranty|

-Hybrid water heaters are some of the smartest and most efficient boilers on the market today.
-And this example from Rheem does not disappoint.
+Hybrid water heaters are some of the smartest and most efficient available today.
+This hybrid heater from Rheem is no exception.

 This unit is part of Rheem’s Platinum collection.
-It can hold 80 gallons of hot water, producing a sufficient amount of flow for a three bathroom home.
+It can hold 80 gallons of hot water, providing sufficient flow for a three-bathroom home.
 It’s perfect for the eco-minded family.

-This hybrid does include some smart technology.
-It comes with integrated Wi-Fi connectivity so you can pair it with your phone and receive alerts and maintenance reminders.
-This includes a water leak detection and notification function — potentially saving you money.
+This hybrid also includes some smart technology.
+It has integrated Wi-Fi connectivity, so you can pair it with your phone and receive alerts and maintenance reminders.
+This includes a water leak detection and notification feature, which could save you some money.

-In fact, this boiler is all about saving money.
-It has multiple features that allow you to set a mode depending on your needs.
-You can choose between electric, heat pump, hybrid, and high demand.
+In fact, this boiler has many ways of saving money.
+You can choose from multiple modes, depending on your needs.
+You can choose between electric, heat pump, hybrid, and high demand settings.

-- Features multiple energy saving modes plus a high-demand setting.
+- Features multiple energy-saving modes and a high-demand setting.

 - Very quiet while operating.

-- Some of the necessary condensate fittings aren’t included, which results in some trips to the local homeware store.
+- Some of the necessary condensate fittings aren’t included.

-- It takes some time getting used to how the unit works.
+- It takes time to become familiar with the various settings.